• Where is Grand Junction located?

 © Eureka!
 McConnell Science Museum

-The McConnell Science Museum will change your mind about boring museums.
+Eureka!
+McConnell Science Museum will change your mind about boring museums.
 At Eureka!, you and your family can have hours of educational fun as your work your way around more than 100 hands-on, interactive exhibits.
 As you proceed from one to the next, you will learn about everything from astronomy to zoology, while having loads of fun.
 Highlights of the museum include the Space Shuttle Simulator, Geometry Bubbles and Colorful Shadows.
 The museum also offers special programs suitable for toddlers and pre-schoolers, which offer young minds a safe and stimulating environment where they can explore the remarkable world around them.

 Eureka!
 McConnell Science Museum, 1400 N. 7th Street, Grand Junction, CO 81501, 970 254 1626

-Little Book Cliffs Wild Horse Area, Grand Junction, Colorado
+Little Book Cliffs Wild Horse Area

-Little Book Cliffs Wild Horse Area, Grand Junction, Colorado
+Little Book Cliffs Wild Horse Area

 © Courtesy of leppert0 - Fotolia.com

 Within just 8 miles of Grand Junction you can visit the Little Book Cliffs, where it is still possible to see wild horses running free as nature intended.
-The Wild Horse Area covers over 36,000 acres of wilderness, encompassing rugged canyons, valleys, and plateaus.
+The Little Book Cliffs Wild Horse Area covers over 36,000 acres of wilderness, encompassing rugged canyons, valleys, and plateaus.
 You can explore the area on foot along a network of scenic hiking trails all year round, and much of the area is accessible via 4X4 for most of the year.
 The roads are closed from December to May each year to protect foaling areas.
 The best time to spot the horses – there are about 90 to 150 wild horses in the area – is early morning and late afternoon.
 Another option is to explore the area on horseback along the equestrian trails.

 Little Book Cliffs Wild Horse Area, Grand Junction, CO, Phone: 970-244-3000